(All fields required)

-The program is sponsored the Cincinnati Children's Comprehensive Sickle Cell Center Program with support from the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH),
+The program is sponsored by the Cincinnati Children's Comprehensive Sickle Cell Center Program with support from the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).

 This eight-week program offers a chance to learn, explore, and gain hands-on experience in a medical center research laboratory environment for up to three students each summer.
 Each student will be assigned to a faculty mentor and work in his or her laboratory.
 Students will be assigned mini-research projects or work with laboratory staff on ongoing research.
 Those students who complete sufficient research in one or more summers will be encouraged to present at local or national scientific meetings and may contribute to papers published in peer-reviewed scientific journals.
 Participants may earn a stipend of up to $3,000 based on the number of hours they spend in the laboratory.

-Fellowships begin with an orientation on June 2nd or 16th and last for eight weeks.
+Fellowships begin with an orientation on May 31st or June 6th and last for eight weeks.

-Current high school juniors and seniors may apply.
+Current high school juniors and seniors may apply but must be 16 years of age by May 31st.
 While students from outside the greater Cincinnati area may apply, we are unable to provide or assist with housing, meals, or transportation for the program.
 Applicants should have a record of strong academic achievement and demonstrated interest in the sciences.
 This program is highly competitive: we typically receive more than 100 applications each year for three positions.